nitin41/ZooZ-Extended-Server-API-Libraries/README.md

     ZooZExtendedServerAPI.init(DEVELOPER_ID, API_KEY, IS_SANDBOX);       // set-up a connection to ZooZ servers

-    String GET_TRANSACTION_ID = "7JU3VMGBXC4XJE343ASWF3W6C4";            // fill the transaaction id you like to get it result. can be found in Reports->Transaction Details->Transaction ID
+    String GET_TRANSACTION_ID = "7JU3VMGBXC4XJE343ASWF3W6C4";            // fill the transaaction id you like to get it result.
+                                                                         // can be found in Reports->Transaction Details->Transaction ID

     GetTransactionDetailsByTransactionID sample = new GetTransactionDetailsByTransactionID(GET_TRANSACTION_ID);
     JSONObject result = sample.postToZooZ();

-the result will be in a Json format, simmiler to this:
+The result will be in a Json format, similler to this:

     {
       "ResponseObject":